hashicorp/vault/website/source/docs/configuration/storage/raft.html.md

   stored.

 - `node_id` `(string: "")` - The identifier for the node in the Raft cluster.
+  This value can be overridden by setting the `VAULT_RAFT_NODE_ID` environment variable.

 [raft]: https://raft.github.io/ "The Raft Consensus Algorithm"